music literature movies Index About

 Each man had only one genuine vocation—to find the way to himself.
 He might end up as poet or madman, as prophet or criminal—that was not his affair, ultimately it was of no concern.
 His task was to discover his own destiny—not an arbitrary one—and live it out wholly and resolutely within himself.
 Everything else was only a would-be existence, an attempt at evasion, a flight back to the ideals of the masses, conformity and fear of one’s own inwardness.

-In the end, we uncover the most shocking secret of all.
-That so many answers were never even hidden.
-They were right under our nose all along.
+And if you are lucky you might just uncover the most shocking secret of all.
+That so many answers were right under your nose all along.

 I belong to my fate and to no one else.